julianvu/freelance-portfolio/_posts/2020-09-30-jitter-cafe-homepage.md

 # The End

 At the bottom is the cafe's business address and phone number, so locals can easily contact the business with any further questions and comments without waiting for an email.
 For a local business like this cafe, being easily accessible to local customers is absolutely vital.
-Beyond that, knowing that their photography is excellent, social media links are also there for visitors to engage.
+Social media links are also included for visitors and customers to engage with the brand.